The Getaway (1972 film)

-The Getaway is a 1972 American action thriller film based on the 1958 novel by Jim Thompson.
-The film was directed by Sam Peckinpah, written by Walter Hill, and stars Steve McQueen, Ali MacGraw, Ben Johnson, Al Lettieri, and Sally Struthers.
-The plot follows imprisoned mastermind robber Carter "Doc" McCoy, whose wife Carol conspires for his release on the condition they rob a bank in Texas.
-A double-cross follows the crime, and the McCoys are forced to flee for Mexico with the police and criminals in hot pursuit.
+The Getaway is a 1972 American action thriller film directed by Sam Peckinpah from a screenplay by Walter Hill, based on the 1958 novel by Jim Thompson.
+The neo-Western stars Steve McQueen, Ali MacGraw, Ben Johnson, Al Lettieri, and Sally Struthers.
+The plot follows imprisoned mastermind robber Carter "Doc" McCoy (McQueen), whose wife Carol (MacGraw) conspires for his release on the condition they rob a bank in Texas.
+A double-cross follows the crime, and the McCoys are forced to flee to Mexico with the police and criminals in hot pursuit.

-Peter Bogdanovich, whose The Last Picture Show impressed McQueen and producer David Foster, was originally hired as the director of The Getaway.
-Thompson came on board to write the screenplay, but creative differences ensued between him and McQueen, and Thompson was subsequently fired, along with Bogdanovich.
+Peter Bogdanovich, whose The Last Picture Show impressed McQueen and producer David Foster, was originally hired as the director.
+Jim Thompson came on board to write the screenplay, but creative differences ensued between him and McQueen, and Thompson was subsequently fired, along with Bogdanovich.
 Writing and directing duties eventually went to Hill and Peckinpah, respectively.
 Principal photography commenced February 7, 1972, on location in Texas.
 The film reunited McQueen and Peckinpah, who had worked together on the relatively unprofitable Junior Bonner, released the same year.

 The Getaway premiered December 19, 1972.
-Despite the negative reviews it received upon release, numerous retrospective critics give the film good reviews.
-A box-office hit earning over $36 million, it was the eighth highest-grossing film of 1972, and one of the most financially successful productions of Peckinpah's and McQueen's careers.
+Despite the negative reviews it received upon release, numerous retrospective critics have reevaluated the film positively.
+A box-office hit earning over $36 million, it was the eighth-highest-grossing film of 1972, and one of the most financially successful productions of Peckinpah's and McQueen's careers.
 A film remake of the same name starring Alec Baldwin and Kim Basinger was released in 1994.